World’s largest virtual agentic engineering & quality conference

 • For utilizing the complete feature of Selenium, you will require any third-party plugins.

-• Scalability โ€“ You cannot perform parallel testing with Selenium WebDriver.
-Which is why Selenium came up with Selenium Grid to help you run multiple tests in parallel.
+• Scalability - you cannot perform parallel testing with Selenium WebDriver directly.
+Selenium came up with Selenium Grid to help you run multiple tests in parallel.
 A shortcoming with Selenium Grid is that it would require a heavy infrastructure if you have a large test suite and need multiple tests to run in parallel.

 How TestMu AI Can Help You In Making The Most Of Your Selenium Scripts?